Got a question? I have answers!

-However, for me and many others, the word ritual describes a dynamic and essential human activity that involves three basic components:
+However, for me and many others, the word ritual describes an essential human activity that involves three basic components:

-performing work within that sacred space by articulating a clear intention for the betterment of all, and;
+Articulating a clear intention or intentions for the betterment of all.

-affirming the beauty and joy of life on this planet by igniting all five senses with song, movement, scent, color, and special foods.
+Celebrating the beauty and joy of life (and stimulating all five senses) with song, movement, scent, color, and special foods.